Asset Library

 There is no need to make any changes to a content source (e.g., email templates) that uses an asset you have edited.

 Replacing an image or changing its name will not change the asset URL.
-While the asset URL does end in a filename and file extension, the content of the file these will reflect the most recent updates you make in the Asset Library.
+While the asset URL does end in a filename and file extension, the content of the file will reflect the most recent updates you make in the Asset Library.

 Archiving Assets